TECHTechnology Tips

 ● Security Tools: High-resolution cameras, fire alarms, multi-factor authentication

-checkpoints, cabinet locks should be in place in order to monitor the premises rigorously.
+checkpoints, and cabinet locks should be in place to monitor the premises rigorously.

 5) Power and Cooling